 Lexington Exchange in California, 140-acres approved for mixed use includes R&D, retail, and office.
 This project includes a completed 2,500-seat RNC Movie Theater and Aldi grocery store.
-The existing industrial use has been relocated within the County, clearing the site for new mixed-use.
-The most recent addition is a new Pax River Mission Systems Integration Facility (MSIF), expanding upon Booz Allen Hamilton's specialized engineering ecosystem of resources to support the Department of Defense (DOD).
-The new 20,000-square-foot, multi-configurable facility provides a first-of-its-kind space in the region to rapidly design, develop, prototype, integrate, test, and evaluate innovative solutions that address the warfighter's evolving and dynamic needs.
+FGS, LLC, Clearway Pain Management, Chipotle Mexican Grill and Noland Supply are the newest tenants at Lexington Exchange.
+A 2023 addition, the Pax River Mission Systems Integration Facility ("MSIF"), expanded upon Booz Allen Hamilton's specialized engineering ecosystem of resources to support the Department of Defense ("DOD").
+The 20,000-square-foot, multi-configurable facility provides a first-of-its-kind space in the region to rapidly design, develop, prototype, integrate, test, and evaluate innovative solutions that address the warfighter's evolving and dynamic needs.

 The 2016 Lexington Park Development District Master Plan is being implemented by adoption of 2019 zoning amendments within Lexington Park which encourages a greater variety and intensity of use in key areas identified by the Master Plan.
 The County is continuing to see the results of the expanded zoning within the Development District, with projects such as U-Haul and light manufacturing/fabricating interest in vacant retail space.
-Redevelopment is underway on the 17.8-acre Pax River Village Center (previous Millison Plaza), with plans for a national grocery store, food and beverage, retail, and other services.
+Atlantic Realty Companies, has taken on the massive redevelopment of the 17-acre Pax River Village Center, outside NAS PAX Gate 2.
+The 45-million-dollar investment will include the addition of new businesses such as Starbucks and ALDI, the tear down of a derelict hotel, and the establishment of better pedestrian and vehicular access, with complete renovation of all building facades.
+This significant investment and beautification project strengthens NAS PAX by maintaining and increasing the vibrancy of the adjacent local properties while providing enhanced services for base employees.
+Phase one is currently underway and will be completed by spring of 2025.
+Phase two will include 91 townhomes and childcare.